 Ethos

-- I value performance and scientific insights over decorative theories or model hypes.
+- I value method's practical performance and insights over decorative theories or hypes.

-- I believe one remarkable is way valuable than thousands of mediocres.
+- I believe one remarkable is way valuable than thousands of mediocre.

 - I spent 3 years for PhD, and 2 years for High School.